Shari Sullivan greeted the people coming for the tour, with posters,

 Mike Boulland talked to the guests waiting by the bus.

-Shari Sullivan was dressed as
+Shari Sullivan was

 Maria Zacharias Berryessa.
 Mike was dressed as Jose Reyes Berryessa.

 They related the tragic story of the Berryessa family, who owned